Pranjal-7z/bloodConnect/README.md

 ## 🌟 Features

-- 🔍 Find nearby blood donors and recipients
+- 🔍 Find blood donors and recipients
 - 🩸 Match users based on blood group
-- 🧭 Location-based user filtering (without GPS tracking)
 - 💬 Chatbot integration using Botpress
 - 🔐 Secure user authentication and login
 - 📊 Dashboard for managing users and requests